sudarsunkannan/lsm_nvm/README.md

   $ scripts/run_vanilla_leveldb.sh
 ```

-### For using PMEM IO's persistent APIs
+### For using Intel's PMDK APIs

 This beta includes Intel's PMDK persistent memory copy and flush
 functionalities.
-To use Intel's PMDK APIs instead of the default NoveLSM API,
+To use Intel's PMDK APIs instead of the default NoveLSM API
+use the following instruction.

 ```
   $ vim build_detect_platform